-Essure Lawsuit Updates, News & Settlements
+Essure Birth Control Problems, Lawsuit News & Settlements

 Essure was originally approved by the FDA as a Class III medical device in 2002.
 This implant could technically be considered a form of tube litigation, although it does not involve tying the tubes together like other methods.

 The Essure medical implant device is designed to block the eggs from moving through the patient’s fallopian tubes as a preventative measure against fertilization or implantation.

 According to the FDA, the agency has received over 26,000 adverse effects reports about Essure birth control as of January 2018.

 Medical complications associated with the Essure implants have caused death to a number of patients.
 Some of the more common injuries and side effects caused by the Bayer Essure birth control implant include:

 - Device breakage

 - Weight Gain